 For each meeting the agenda will be defined and it will be sent to the attendees; finally, the minutes will be carried out and uploaded in Confluence in order to inform the ARCH consortium's partners.
 During the online consultations, according to the above calendar of activities, the ARCH Local Partnerships self-assessment tool will be updated and shared.

-Finally, other public meetings and online news will be carried out in order to share the preliminary results and activities with the inhabitants and the local associations.
+Finally, information about public meetings and news will be published online in order to share the ongoing activities and results with the inhabitants and the local associations.